provinzkraut/cologne_phonetics/README.rst

 Try it
 ======

-At you can `try out`_ this implementation or use it's API.
+At you can `try out`_ this implementation or use its API.

 ============
 Installation
 ============

-cologne_phonetics is available on PyPi for Python 3.4+.
+cologne_phonetics is available on `PyPi`_ for Python 3.4+.
 So it can be installed it via pip:

 .. code-block:: bash

   pip install cologne_phonetics

-Alternatively you can download the latest unstable_ or release_ directly.
+Alternatively you can download the latest release_ directly.

 =====